Nidulus/nidulus_swarm/README.md

 https://swarm.nidulus.io

-Feel free to also check out https://platform.nidulus.io were some of the code were borrowed from
+Feel free to also check out https://platform.nidulus.io were some of the code was borrowed from

 ### Prerequisites
 Linux x64\